 “Of course, for the rest of us, it’s this level of zoom which is the most interesting.”
 He panned out, just a bit more, and revealed to the investors a village, with homes woven of the long, stiff grasses that waved in the distance.
 “Here are the people of Neos.
 Or at least, some of them.

 “We ran the first hundred years of the simulation at ten times the speed of our reality.
 Now, we’re running at one two times the speed.”
 Dr. Ethine indicated the buildings the humans on which he focused had constructed.
-“As you can see, the humans in this grassland biome have learned to construct homes from the sturdy grasses that surround them.
+“The humans in this grassland biome have learned to construct homes from the sturdy grasses that surround them.
 They’ve learned how to cultivate edible plants, as well.”

 He panned to another part of the settlement.
 “They’ve also begun domesticating certain types of animals.
 As you can see, this village has begun to domesticate a type of deer, both as a food source and as service animals.”